PEAR Model – People, Environment, Asset, Reputation

 Definition:

 The PEAR Model categorizes potential consequences of hazardous events into four groups: People, Environment, Assets, and Reputation.
-Entities will think through tolerable risk through the light of these four criterion.
+Entities will think through tolerable risk through the light of these four criteria.

-• People – injury or fatalatiy of workers of the public
+• People – injury or fatality of workers of the public

 • Environment – release of chemicals